 How To Reset a Carbon Monoxide Detector After Charging a Battery

-There are different brands and models of CO detectors with different ways to reset it.
-The good news is, each of these detectors came with a well explained guide on how to use and reset.
+There are different brands and models of CO detectors with different ways to reset them.
+The good news is, each of these detectors came with a well-explained guide on how to use and reset.
 Also, some brands of these detectors are automatically built to reset themselves while others have a manual reset button.
 For you to have a successful reset process, the main thing you need to ensure is that the battery is new or fully charged.
 If the mentioned requirements are already met, the procedure is usually simple.
-Below is a well explained procedure on how to reset carbon monoxide detector after charging battery.
+Below is a well-explained procedure on how to reset the carbon monoxide detector after charging the battery.

 How To Repair A Carbon Monoxide Detector That Keeps Beeping

 After knowing there is no accumulation of CO, you should investigate what triggered the false alarm.
 Some of the problems may force you to reset the CO detector.
 You can take the following actions if your carbon monoxide detector begins to beep:

 1) Inspect the battery